 Next we searched for a small subset of MHBs among all of the RRBS targets that have significantly higher levels of MHL in cancer plasma than in normal plasma.
-We found 81 and 94 MHBs with significantly [AU: Please provide a P value when using the term “significantly” (especially for data in the Supplementary items) or else use a different term, such as “substantially” or “markedly”.] higher MHL for CCP and LCP samples, respectively [AU: “respectively” (added) for clarity ok?]
+We found 81 and 94 MHBs with markedly [AU: Please provide a P value when using the term “significantly” (especially for data in the Supplementary items) or else use a different term, such as “substantially” or “markedly”.] higher MHL for CCP and LCP samples, respectively [AU: “respectively” (added) for clarity ok?]
 (Supplementary Table 8).
 The majority (71/81 for CCP samples and 83/94 for LCP samples) were also present in at least one of the matched primary tumor–plasma pairs.
 Some of these regions (such as HOXA3) have been shown to be aberrantly methylated in lung cancer and colorectal cancer.
 By using these MHBs as markers, we found that the diagnostic sensitivity was 96.7% and 93.1% for colorectal cancer and lung cancer, respectively, at the specificities of 94.6% and 90.6%, respectively [AU: Please indicate where these data are shown.].
-As a comparison, we also performed a prediction based either on the average methylation level of 5-methylcytosine (5mC [AU: 5mC correct as defined?]) within these MHB regions or on single CpG sites.
-The MHL was found to be superior to the average 5mC methylation level (sensitivity of 90.0% and 86.2%, respectively; specificity of 89.3% and 90.6% for CCP and LCP samples, respectively) and to the methylation of individual CpG sites (sensitivity of 89.6% and 80.6%, respectively; specificity of 89.3% and 92.0%, respectively) [AU: Sentence was edited for clarity.
+As a comparison, we also performed a prediction based either on the average methylation level within these MHB regions or on single CpG sites.
+The MHL was found to be superior to the average methylation level (sensitivity of 90.0% and 86.2%, respectively; specificity of 89.3% and 90.6% for CCP and LCP samples, respectively) and to the methylation of individual CpG sites (sensitivity of 89.6% and 80.6%, respectively; specificity of 89.3% and 92.0%, respectively) [AU: Sentence was edited for clarity.
 Also, “respectively” added for clarity throughout.
 Ok?].